NicoBiernat/VoronoiLayoutVisualization/README.md

 #### Step 5
 ![image](https://user-images.githubusercontent.com/79837801/124798914-39820000-df54-11eb-9aa6-273d607fe94d.png)

-Starting from the Voronoi nodes added in step four, the Voronoi edges move orthogonal through the Delaunay edges and get clipped at the boarder of the canvas or if they intersect one another.
+Starting from the Voronoi nodes added in step four, the Voronoi edges move orthogonally through the Delaunay edges and get clipped at the border of the canvas or if they intersect one another.
 To make this better visible, the Delauney edges get displayed again and the Delaunay circles are removed.